 - The final disposition of each arrest (conviction, acquittal, or dismissal).

-If the SCOPE (from step 1) does not include a final disposition, the petitioner must obtain documentation of the final disposition from either the law enforcement agency that arrested the petitioner or the court where the arrest was filed.
+If the SCOPE (from step 1) does not include a final disposition, you must obtain documentation of the final disposition from either the law enforcement agency that arrested you or the court where the arrest was filed.

 Finally, sign and date the petition, affidavit, and order.
 Then make three (3) copies of each document.